 BAFTSS SIGS Newsletter June 2023 Issue 8: The BAFTSS SIGS are a network of 24 research groups, each of which focuses on a specific subject area.
 The network includes Special Interest Groups on Transnational Screens, Animation, Science Fiction and Fantasy, Amateur Cinema, British Cinema and Television, German Screen Studies, and a new Media and the Environment SIG.
 See the BAFTSS SIGS webpages.
 Read more

-Colour and Film Research Seminar 16:00-17:30 (BST) online Thursday 15th June 2023: This seminar brings together five researchers who are working on different aspects of colour, film, television and the archive.
-The short-form presentations will be followed by a Q&A in a format that aims to facilitate informed and friendly discussion.
+Thanks to the brilliant researchers who presented their work and everyone who joined us at the second Colour, Film, Research Seminar 16:00-17:30 (BST) online Thursday 15th June 2023: The seminar brought together five researchers who are working on different aspects of colour, film, television and the archive.
+The short-form presentations were followed by a Q&A.

 Vicky Jackson, University of Bristol: ‘Coronation Street, Colour and World Building’

-Liz Watkins, University of Leeds: ‘Eliot Elisofon’s ‘color control’ in photojournalism and Technicolor Design.’
+Liz Watkins, University of Leeds: ‘Eliot Elisofon, ‘heightened reality’, and ‘color control’ across photojournalism and Technicolor Design.’

 Kirsten Moana Thompson, Seattle University.
 “The Doors of Perception: Hallucinatory Animation, Disney and Color”